gnyselcuk/Metro_police_game/README.md

 ---

-## 📄 License
+## © Copyright

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+**All Rights Reserved.** This project and its source code are proprietary.
+Unauthorized copying, modification, distribution, or use of this software is strictly prohibited without prior written permission from the copyright holder.

 ---